 Trigger and content warning: this article discusses suicide, death, and ableist language

 It’s been two months since I was de-institutionalized from a psychiatric ward.
 Many things have changed since then: I lost my best friend, started several projects regarding disability advocacy, have gone to multiple support groups, and am taking different medications to alleviate severe insomnia, anxiety, and depression everyday.
 After being discharged, I have experienced extreme feelings of isolation, insecurity, and hopelessness.
 During the process, I broke up with one of my friends whom I trusted the most but at the same time, who called police during the crisis.
 Our last conversation was very traumatic.
-I criticized them that they defined the hierarchy between “rational” and “irrational” by reporting to police while they did not try accommodating my disabilities.
+I criticized them that they defined the hierarchy between “rational” and “irrational” by reporting me to police and that they didn't try to accommodate my disabilities.
 In contrast, my friend retorted that I was the one who acted irrationally and inconsistently which made me lose any accountability or credibility before calling out injustice.
 Also, they said it was not their job to support me.
 After the conversation, I sensed a deep crevasse between our different understandings on mental health, identities, and systems.
 This is unavoidable since we experience and undergo different realities, but I wondered whether it is possible to find alternative strategies in those situations and restore disconnection.
 For this article, I wanted to share part of my story.

 Part 1.
 Death and suicide

 On a snowy day, I had an argument with my friend.
 Triggered by circling debates, I blurted out, “I wish I were dead!”
 My friend did not say anything.